Polshkrev/gopolutils/docs/en-UK/collections/collections.md

 # Collections

-A series of data structures that standardize the common opperation accociated with the respective data structures.
+A series of data structures that standardize the common operation associated with the respective data structures.